IdiosyncraticDragon/OLMP/README.md

 - Secondly, the user shold write a python file to compress the models.
 Take exp\_lenet300100.py, exp\_lenent5.py and exp\_caltech.py as examples.
 All the values of hyper parameters of pruning are specified in the python scripts.

 ## Explanation for code
-For the python scirpts, we have already wrote detailed comments inside the scripts.
+For the python scirpts, we have already written detailed comments inside the scripts.

 For the editing of the C++ code.
 We have edited ./src/caffe/layers/compress\_inner\_product\_layer.cu and ./src/caffe/layers/compress\_conv\_layer.cu.
 In the forwarding passing:
 ```